Leper colony

 A leper colony, also known by many other names, is an isolated community for the quarantining and treatment of lepers, people suffering from leprosy.

 M. leprae, the bacterium responsible for leprosy, is believed to have spread from East Africa through the Near East, Europe, and Asia by the 5th century before reaching the rest of the world more recently.
 Historically, leprosy was believed to be extremely contagious and divinely ordained, leading to enormous stigma against its sufferers.
 Other severe skin diseases were frequently conflated with leprosy and all such sufferers were kept away from the general public, although some religious orders provided medical care and treatment.
 Recent research has shown M. leprae has maintained a similarly virulent genome over at least the last thousand years, leaving it unclear which precise factors led to leprosy's near elimination in Europe by 1700.
 A growing number of cases following the first wave of European colonization, however, led to increased attention towards leprosy during the New Imperialism of the late 19th century.
-Following G. A. Hansen's discovery of the role of M. leprae in the disease, the First International Leprosy Conference held in Berlin in 1897 renewed interest and investment in the isolation of lepers throughout the European colonial empires.
+Following G. A. Hansen's discovery of the role of M. leprae in the disease, the First International Leprosy Conference held in Berlin in 1897 renewed interest and investment in the isolation of people with leprosy throughout the European colonial empires.

-The development of modern treatments eliminated the need to isolate lepers as early as the 1940s; scientific arguments against the practice were made in the 1980s.
+The development of modern treatments eliminated the need to isolate people with leprosy as early as the 1940s; scientific arguments against the practice were made in the 1980s.
 Although Western countries now generally treat cases of leprosy individually on an outpatient basis, traditional isolated colonies continue to exist in India, China, Japan and some other countries.

 Names

-In medieval Latin, a place for the isolation and care of lepers was known as a leprosaria, leprosarium, or leprosorium, names which are sometimes used in English as well.
+In medieval Latin, a place for the isolation and care of people with leprosy was known as a leprosaria, leprosarium, or leprosorium, names which are sometimes used in English as well.
 The Latin domus leprosaria was calqued in English as leper house, with leper colony becoming by far the most common English term in the 1880s as the growing number of leprosy cases were discussed within the context of European colonialism.
 Less common synonyms include leper asylum, leper lodge, and leper hospital.
-Other names derive from the figure of Lazarus in one of Jesus's parables, treated by the Catholic Church during the Middle Ages as a historical figure and as the patron saint of both lepers and the Crusader Order of Saint Lazarus, who administered the leper colony in Jerusalem before spreading to other locations.
+Other names derive from the figure of Lazarus in one of Jesus's parables, treated by the Catholic Church during the Middle Ages as a historical figure and as the patron saint of both people with leprosy and the Crusader Order of Saint Lazarus, who administered the leper colony in Jerusalem before spreading to other locations.
 This caused leper colonies to also be known as lazar houses and, after the leper colony and quarantine center Lazzaretto Vecchio on the Republic of Venice's tiny island of Sta.
 Maria di Nazaret in the Venetian Lagoon, as lazarets, lazarettes, lazarettos, and lazarettas.
 The name leper or leprosy village is sometimes used for colonies in China, a calque of the Mandarin name máfēngcūn (t 麻風村, s 麻风村).